10 Must-Do Activities in San Sebastian Old Town

 Support local artists

-• Koloreka is an old butcher’s shop transformed into an art shop where you can find minimalist watercolor paintings of everyday scenes of life in San Sebastian.
-The highlight of this space is the refrigerator they kept from the butchers which is now used as the smallest exhibition room in the city.
+• Koloreka is an old butcher’s shop which has been transformed into an art shop where you can find minimalist watercolor paintings of everyday scenes of local life.
+The highlight of this space is the refrigerator they kept from the butchers – it is now the smallest exhibition room in the city.

 • Lance & Malone offers a wider artistic format such as photography, illustrations, and collage, as well as clothing and accessories.
-Their most popular piece is an illustration called ‘Pintxos’ by San Sebastian-born artist Mikel Casal.
+Their most popular piece is the illustration ‘Pintxos’ by San Sebastian-born artist Mikel Casal.

 People looking at a painting inside a church